tonyjurg/Doc4TF/README.md

 # Doc4TF

-Tool to generate templates for Text-Fabric feature documentation
+Tool to automaticaly generate feature documentation for any existing or new Text-Fabric dataset.